privacyguides/privacyguides.org/docs/meta/accessibility.md

 description: A guide for contributors on creating accessible content.
 ---

-At Privacy Guides, we strive to make our website as accessible as possible so we can reach as many people as possible.
+At Privacy Guides, we strive to make our website as accessible as possible so we can reach as many people as we can.

 ## Guidelines